wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

   - After a moment of stunned silence, she manages a choked "Thank you."
 You notice her eyes are brimming with tears.
 - "[Thank you.]
 Do you think I could come along?
 I've heard so much about your father."

-She is taken aback at first, but agrees to let you join, and you wend your way away from the landing pads, across rural, wooded countryside, and finally to a modest house nestled along a valley edge.
+She is taken aback at first, but agrees to let you join, and you wind your way away from the landing pads, across rural, wooded countryside, and finally to a modest house nestled along a valley edge.
+Riley knocks and a nurse lets you in.

+Her father is in a comfortable-looking medical cradle.
+Wires flow from it to the holos around the room, showing vitals and other in decipherable information.
+Despite his wan, strained face and atrophied body, he raises his head to look at his daughter.

+"Ri," he smiles.
+"My love.
+You cannot know how happy it makes me to see you.
+And you have company, I see."

+- "Riley chartered a flight with me.
+I've heard so much; it's a pleasure to meet you."
+- "We've gotten to know each other on the long flight here.
+You've raised an incredible woman." [move closer to Riley]
+  - "${playerFirstName} was the only captain willing to fly to ${rileyDestSystem}.
+I wouldn't have made it here without ${playerPronoun}."